 The prices vary according to the project.
 Keep in mind that all our rinks include skates, lockers, benches and counters, in addition to all the human resources and machinery necessary for assembly.

-These concepts, which we give as a complete project and turnkey, working, are "optional" in companies of the competition.
+These concepts, which we give as a complete project and turnkey, working, are "optional" in our competitors.
 At the end of the account, our proposal is ALWAYS CHEAPER, without counting that you will save more than 40% of electricity power compared to traditional systems.

 Let's try and ask us for a quote!